Low-Carb Rice With Honey Recipe

 But it’s easy to overindulge on rice, and too much of any carb isn’t good for you.
 Carbohydrates can spike your blood sugar levels, leading to energy crashes, weight gain, insulin resistance and a host of other issues.

 What if you could hack your white rice to avoid this problem?
 What if you could decrease its glycemic index, increase its health benefits and make it more Bulletproof, all with a simple change to the way you cook it?

 All it takes is a little coconut oil.
 Read the research below.
 Click here to jump to the recipe.

 How to upgrade your rice with coconut oil

-According to a group of researchers who presented at The American Chemical Society in spring 2015, coconut oil may also be the key to upgrading your rice.
+According to a group of researchers who presented at the American Chemical Society in spring 2015, coconut oil may also be the key to upgrading your rice.
 Though the research is still preliminary, the results look promising and there’s zero risk to trying it.

-When you cook coconut oil and rice together, the oil binds to the digestible starch in the rice – that’s the starch that converts to glucose.
+So, what about carbs?
+When you cook coconut oil and rice together, the oil binds to the digestible starch in the rice — that’s the starch that converts to glucose.
 Once bound with the oil, the digestible starch begins to crystallize, creating another form of starch: the resistant variety.